Last Updated | November 12, 2021

-Population Health vs Public Health: How To Do a Successful EHR Implementation
+Population Health vs Public Health: A Successful EHR Implementation

 People often get confused and mix up the terms population health and public health.
 Perhaps this is because they both deal with the health and wellbeing of groups of people as opposed to that of individuals.
 Let us tell you how they are different.